lwjohnst86/analyzing-cohorts-course/chapter4.md

 ```

 `@instructions`
-- Keep only the unadjusted results for this exercise.
+- Filter so only the `"Unadjusted"` model results are kept for this exercise.

 `@hint`
 - Filter takes a logical condition, in this case when model is `"Unadjusted"`.